davepaulsanders/setlists/README.md

 ## Installation

 1. Clone the repo
-2. Create a new database called "Setlists"
+2. Create a new MySQL database called "Setlists"
+3. Queries to create the users table in the database are in the db folder as setlists.sql
-3. Open up editor of your choice and run npm install
+4. Open up editor of your choice and run npm install
-4. Make sure server instance is running.
+5. Make sure server instance is running.
-5. Open Server folder and `run npm start`
+6. Open Server folder and `run npm start`
-6. Open Client folder and `run npm start`
+7. Open Client folder and `run npm start`

+This should open a browser and allow you to interact with the site.

 ### Future plans